iwilfried/Adobe-XD-eBook/_docs/devices/ios.md

 ---
-title: Device Preview
+title: ios
-category: Getting Started
+category: Devices
-order: 11
+order: 2
 ---

 Previewing your design on a desktop is helpful but not nearly as invaluable as mobile device previews.
 Designers need to see how the prototype looks and performs on an actual mobile device.